Kelleys Island, Ohio: Geology

 Kelleys Island consists of Middle Devonian (Eifelian Stage) limestones and dolomites, the Lucas Dolostone, and the Columbus Limestone.
 The Lucas Dolostone is intensely dolomitized.
 With the exception of localized algal mounds and stromatoporoids, it is sparsely fossiliferous.
 Several species of stromatoporoids, which represent four genera, have been recorded from the Lucas Dolostone of Kelleys Island.
 The Lucas Dolostone accumulated within coastal subtidal to peritidal mudflats.
 These mudflats were permanently submerged and progressively buried beneath muddy shoal and lagoonal sediments as relative sea level rose and the shoreline shifted westward during the Eifelian Stage.

 Overlying the Lucas Dolostone, is the Columbus Limestone, which consists of the lowermost Bellepoint Member, middle Marblehead Member, and uppermost Venice Member.
 The Bellepoint Member consists of wackestones and packstones, which accumulated as muddy shoals and contain a large number of rugose corals, gastropods, rostroconchs, and brachiopods.
-The Marblehead Member consists of a lower, thick-bedded, cherty, dolomitic, heavily-burrowed mudstone deposited in lagoonal conditions below mean wave base.
+The Marblehead Member consists of a lower, thick-bedded, cherty, dolomitic, heavily burrowed mudstone deposited in lagoonal conditions below mean wave base.
 These mudstones grade upward into thinner bedded, sparsely fossiliferous packstones and grainstones of this member's upper part that accumulated as subtidal shoals.
 A rippled, hardground surface forms the top of the Marblehead Member This hardground represents either a period of subaerial erosion or the lack of sediment accumulation at a shallow depth for a significant interval of time.
 The Marblehead Member is overlain by mudstones and wackestones of the uppermost Venice Member of the Columbus Limestone.
 This member accumulated below wave base in the open sea after relative sea level rose again.

 The Devonian limestone and dolomite that comprise Kelleys Island has been deeply eroded and scoured by the Laurentide Ice Sheet over the Pleistocene.
 On the island, the largest exposure of glacial grooves and striations created by glacial erosion is preserved in Glacial Grooves State Memorial, which is associated with Kelleys Island State Park.
 Within the Memorial, giant glacial grooves in a depression about 9 m wide and 4.5 m deep are exposed in an outcrop about 120 m long.
-Near the near the east edge of the outcrop, a number of the grooves are relatively straight, smooth, and exhibit striated surfaces.
+Near the east edge of the outcrop, a number of the grooves are relatively straight, smooth, and exhibit striated surfaces.
 Farther west, the path of the individual grooves becomes far more tortuous, and striations are less distinct and fewer in number.

 Munro-Stasiuk and others argue that the giant glacial grooves and the depression, in which they lie, were eroded by highly turbulent, high velocity, sediment-laden meltwater flows.
 Judging from similar tortuous, giant, glacial grooves, which are found all over, and between, the Lake Erie islands on high and low areas, the erosional features are interpreted to have formed during a subglacial meltwater megaflood that took place before or near the Last Glacial Maximum.

 Demographics

+2020 census

+The 2020 census showed a population of 289 with a median age of 65.9, in 149 households.